amym/banana-muffins/README.md

 Last, add the 1/2 cup of milk and 2 teaspoons of vanilla extract.
 Fold in the chocolate chips.
 Butter and flour a 9×5 inch loaf pan.
 Pour the mixture in the buttered pan.

-Bake for 1 hour and 15 minutes.
+Bake for ~~~~~15 minutes or till your size muffins are done.
 When the banana bread is done baking take out and set to cool before slicing.